 Maintaining healthy honey bee colonies is very important to Maryland agriculture.
 Crops valued in excess of $40 million require or benefit from honey bee pollination in the State.
 Managed colonies are increasingly important since most wild honey bees have died due to parasitic mites.

 Apiary inspectors work with beekeepers to help them maintain healthy colonies.
 Inspectors visit about two-thirds of Maryland's apiaries (sites where bee colonies are kept) each year and examine colonies for diseases and pests.
 Beekeepers are advised on how to treat problems found.
-To request an inspection of your honey bee colonies e-mail Jerry Fischer.
+To learn more about inspection and the inspection dogs, see this story.
+To request an inspection of your honey bee colonies e-mail email@example.com